iota-community/Template_IOTA-X-Team-Initiative/guides/GitHub_Discord_Webhooks.md

 # GitHub Webhooks to Discord

 This guide explains how to get issues from GitHub into the IOTA Experience Team channels.
 Every IOTA Experience Team Initiative is assigned a GitHub repository in the iota-community group.
 It is possible to set up webhooks, to cross-communicate initiatives and events from GitHub to Discord.
 *example*:
 ![](../resources/images/gh_dc_webhooks/01_example.png)

 ## Instructions

 In **this example** we will set up the webhook for the **IOTA Streams Experience Team**.

-1. Go to the X-Team relative channel in Discord and **Edit the channel **
+1. Go to the X-Team relative channel in Discord and **Edit Channel**
    ![](../resources/images/gh_dc_webhooks/02_channels.png)

 2. Clieck on **Webhooks** on the left side and then on the **Create Webhook** button on the right side